 I personally have always been the type of person who is super content with occupying myself and really enjoy my alone time, but I think a solo trip for people who are the opposite of that is even more necessary.
 Don’t be afraid to be alone with yourself and your thoughts.
 Embrace it!

-Solo travel makes you become comfortable with yourself.
+Traveling alone makes you become comfortable with yourself.
 You’re going to do things you never expected to do, like go out to eat by yourself, ask people to take a picture of you by yourself, and do excursions unaccompanied.

-My first excursion I did by myself was when I took my solo trip to Florida before I made the move.
+The first excursion I did by myself was when I took my solo trip to Florida before I made the move.
 I went on a snorkeling trip.
 On our way out, they did roll call and said the last name for the reservation followed by, “Party of __.”

 When they said, “Snyder, party of one,” and I said “Here!”
 I think every person on the boat turned and looked at me.
 I definitely blushed, but after that experience, I never felt timid about being by myself on an excursion again.